CnrLwlss/HTSauto/README.md

 # HTSauto
-Helper scripts and functions for handling files for high-throughput service Newcastle University
+Helper scripts and functions for handling files for high-throughput service Newcastle University.